Jamiat Ulama-e-Islam Nazryati: Support for Taliban and Al-Qaeda

 JUI-Nazryati leaders openly supported Afghan Taliban and Al-Qaeda.
 Hafiz Fazal Bareech and other hardcore party leaders had organised 'Martyred Mullah Dadullah Conference' in June, 2007 wherein Mullah Dadullah Mansoor, who succeeded his brother Mullah Dadullah as Taliban's military commander also addressed the crowd via a tape recording.

 In 2011, after the killing of Osama Bin Laden in Operation Neptune Spear, JUI-Nazryati organised protest rallies and funeral-prayer events in Quetta and other Pashtun districts of Baluchistan.

 Merger with JUI-F

 Having suffered badly in 2013 General Elections, the leaders of JUI-Nazryati had negotiations with JUI-F leadership to reunite.
 In early 2016, Moulana Asmatullah submitted an application to ECP for cancelling the JUI-N's registration as a political party.
-Later, Maulana Fazal-ur-Rehman in a public gathering in Quetta on 25 February 2016 announced merger of the two factions.
-Meanwhile, Maulana Abdul Qadir Luni and some others opposed the merger claiming to "remain intact" and continue to oppose JUI-F policies.
+Later, Maulana Fazal-ur-Rehman announced a merger of the two factions in a public gathering in Quetta on 25 February 2016.
+Meanwhile, Maulana Abdul Qadir Luni and Molana Khalil Ahmed Mukhlis from swabi and some others opposed the merger claiming to "remain intact" and continue to oppose JUI-F policies.